-- Schedule I or II, 1st offense Class 3 Felony 4-12 years in prison and fines of \$3,000-\$750,000 - Schedule III, 1st offense Class 4 felony 2-6 years in prison and fines of \$2,000-\$500,000 - Schedule IV, 1st offense Class 5 felony 1-3 years in prison and fines of \$1,000-\$100,000

-Schedule V, 1st offense Class 1 misdemeanor 6-18 months in jail and fines of \$500-\$5,000
+- Schedule I or II, 1st offense Class 3 Felony 4-12 years in prison and fines of \$3,000-\$750,000 - Schedule III, 1st offense Class 4 felony 2-6 years in prison and fines of \$2,000-\$500,000 - Schedule IV, 1st offense Class 5 felony 1-3 years in prison and fines of \$1,000-\$100,000 - Schedule V, 1st offense Class 1 misdemeanor 6-18 months in jail and fines of \$500-\$5,000

-Violation of the Standards of Conduct, Imposed by TSJC, PPCC and ASU

-Students and/or employees who violate the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) will be subject to disciplinary action under employee and student disciplinary policies.
+Violation of the Standards of Conduct, Imposed by TSJC and ASU: Students and/or employees who violate the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) will be subject to disciplinary action under employee and student disciplinary policies.
 The sanctions may include, but are not limited to, a requirement to complete an appropriate rehabilitation or re-entry program, a requirement to perform hours of community service, loss of residence hall privileges, probation, suspension or expulsion from the College or termination of employment and/or referral to authorities for prosecution.

-Compliance with drug and alcohol policies is a condition of employment for all TSJC, PPCC and ASU employees.
+Compliance with drug and alcohol policies is a condition of employment for all TSJC and ASU employees.
 Employees may be subject to corrective and/or disciplinary action as per State Personnel Rules and Regulations, up to and including termination.
 The Director of Human Resource Services sends a campus-wide E-memo each year to inform staff of the college's policy on alcohol and other drugs.

-Drug and Alcohol Policy Distributed to Students, Staff, and Faculty

-TSJC, PPCC, and ASU's policies on use, possession, and abuse of alcohol or other drugs are distributed as required under the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) to all students, staff, and faculty at new student orientations, new hire information packets, and via email.
-These policies are also made available to the College community on the TJSC, PPCC and ASU websites.
+Drug and Alcohol Policy Distributed to Students, Staff, and Faculty: TSJC, and ASU's policies on use, possession, and abuse of alcohol or other drugs are distributed as required under the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) to all students, staff, and faculty at new student orientations, new hire information packets, and via email.
+These policies are also made available to the College community on the TJSC and ASU websites.

-Student Code of Conduct, Section 9:

-Listed below are the TSJC and PPCC Student Code of Conduct specific to the use of alcohol and drugs on campus that could warrant disciplinary action.
-Available at http://trinidadstate.edu/pdf/students/documents/StudentHandbook.pdf for Trinidad State Junior College and http://www.ppcc.edu/student-conduct for Pikes Peak Community College.
-For a complete list of the Student Code of Conduct and specific sanctions, please refer to the Student Code of Conduct section listed in the TSJC and PPCC Student Handbooks.
+Student Code of Conduct, Section 9: Listed below is the TSJC Student Code of Conduct specific to the use of alcohol and drugs on campus that could warrant disciplinary action.
+Available at http://trinidadstate.edu/pdf/students/documents/StudentHandbook.pdf for Trinidad State Junior College.
+For a complete list of the Student Code of Conduct and specific sanctions, please refer to the Student Code of Conduct section listed in the TSJC Student Handbooks.